-- Through the Children and Family Health Surrey One Stop online portal https://childrensreferrals.sabp.nhs.uk.
-This is the same portal as the CAMHS Single Point of Access service
+- Through the Children and Family Health Surrey One Stop online portal https://childrensreferrals.sabp.nhs.uk - please use Google Chrome.
+This is the same portal as the Mindworks Surrey Access and Advice service (formerly CAMHS Single Point of Access)

 - Call the Children and Family Health Surrey One Stop on 0300 222 5755.
-We are open 9am – 5pm Monday to Friday.
-This is the same number as the CAMHS Single Point of Access service and, when prompted, select Option #2.
+We are open 9am to 5pm Monday to Friday, and 9am to 12noon on Saturdays.
+This is the same number as the Mindworks Surrey Access and Advice service (formerly CAMHS Single Point of Access) and, when prompted, select Option #2.

 - Write to Children and Family Health Surrey One Stop, 1st Floor, Dominion House, Woodbridge Road, Guildford GU1 4PU.